qrvey/partner-portal/docs/get-started/glossary.md

 ## L

-**Lookups** - A field type that displays a predefined list of values from which a respondent must choose.
+**Lookup** - A field type that displays a predefined list of values from which a respondent must choose.
 Lookups get their data from manually typed lists, other web forms, web hooks or other data sources like Google Docs.

 ## M